Sayapatri/5bitEncoder/README.md

 Generate "5 bit BAUDOT code" with Arduino and PS2Keyboard as input data.
 It supports real-time input from the keyboard as it can be used for actual communication of amateur radio.

-INSTALL LIBRARY IN ARDUINO DIRECTORY
+INSTALL LIBRARY IN ARDUINO DIRECTORY.

 Please download and install in advance.<br/>
 (1) ["TimerOne" Library](https://playground.arduino.cc/code/timer1/) <br/>